wanhive/hub/docs/INSTALL.md

 To enable client authentication at an overlay hub:

 1. Install the [network key](#network-key-optional).
-2. Set the following property in the configuration file.
+2. Set the following properties in the configuration file.

 ```
 [OVERLAY]
 .
 .
+enroll = YES
-authenticateClient = YES
+authenticate = YES
 ```

 ### Domain controlled access (optional)